-In this four-part virtual training, we will examine the application of OW Directives as they relate to post-secondary and temporary care scenarios, through two hands-on case studies.
+In this three-part virtual training, we will examine the application of OW Directives as they relate to post-secondary and temporary care scenarios, through two hands-on case studies.

 The first case study will examine Directives, OW Regulations, Clearinghouses and SAMS technology on Post-Secondary Students and eligibility related to grants, OSAP funding, living allowances and direct educational expenses.
 We will explore participation requirements and expectations and also available employment or other related benefits.